chleung510/doggie_tinder/README.md

 ### 1. User Stories
 - [ ] User can sign up their user account based on method they choose
 - [ ] User user can login and log out
-- [ ] User can post photos of dogs only
 - [ ] User can get the current feed of dogs based on their physical location
 - [ ] User can reply to specific dog post
 - [ ] User can see their own feed at the Profile tab

 **Optional Nice-to-have Stories**
+- [ ] User can post photos of dogs and scanner can identify and reject photo of object that is other than dogs.
 - [ ] User can identify if it is a lost dog by “Scanning” the dog with user’s camera.(Image processing that only allows dog images)
 - [ ] User can send a direct message to user who creates the post.
 - [ ] video processing for uploading short videos.